Mexican Pulled Pork - ☺♥T

 Reheat the amount of pork needed either in a microwave oven or in a saucepan, using a little of the broth to keep it moist.

-The pork can be used very nicely in tacos or as an ingredient in other Mexican dishes.
+The pork can be used very nicely in tacos or as an ingredient in other Mexican dishes, and as described above, completely new dishes like the soup.

 Enjoy!